 1. Nurture exceptional relationships

-Happy people cultivate friendships and relationships and there is good reason for doing so.
+Happy people cultivate friendships and relationships and there is a good reason for doing so.

 Known as “Dr. Happiness”, Ed Diener studied some of the happiest people and found without exception, that all of them have close, supportive families or friends.
 Some studies go so far as to call good social relationships a “necessary condition for a happy life!”.